sorl/aino-utkik/docs/introduction.rst

     2. The urls.py can get really cluttered with view imports.
     3. Writing ``.as_view()`` that many times is really boring and is a weird redundant suffix.
+    4. We add unnecessary boilerplate code to the views.

 The future